IanoNjuguna/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. A script that deletes the file ```betty```.
 The file is located in the directory ```/tmp/my_first_directory``` (8-firstdelete)

 9. A script that deletes the directory ```my_first_directory``` that is in the ```/tmp``` directory (9-firstdirdeletion)

+10. A script that changes the working directory to the previous one.